vidister/gimp-web/content/news/2016-05-05 Tutorials Revamp.md

 [www.gimp.org/tutorials/][tuts]

 That list now includes only more current content that has been permissively licensed for use.
-If you need a complete list, including the deprecated tutorials (for some reason), see [the complete list](/tutorials/list-all.html).
+If you need the deprecated tutorials for some reason, see [the complete list](/tutorials/list-all.html).

 An unfortunate side-effect of pruning old material is that we are now a little light on good tutorials...